15 Common Kitchen Design Mistakes to Avoid

 We’ve designed a lot of kitchens – it’s our favorite room of the house.
 Kitchens are also the most expensive room to renovate in your home, quickly surpassing $100,000 for a fully gutted and reworked kitchen.
 That being said, most homeowners do one kitchen renovation in their lifetime as it is no small feat.

-As a design build company, we take great pride in carefully thought-out kitchen designs optimizing space planning layouts and material selections to create a dream kitchen our clients are proud of and excited to be in.
+As a design-build company, we take great pride in carefully thought-out kitchen designs optimizing space planning layouts and material selections to create a dream kitchen our clients are proud of and excited to be in.
 Of course, all our renovations start with a “before.”
-Through decades of experienced we’ve seen our share of wonky layouts, choppy additions, poorly utilized spaces, and straight up bad design.
+Through decades of experience, we’ve seen our share of wonky layouts, choppy additions, poorly utilized spaces, and straight-up bad design.

 1. Ignoring the Work Triangle

 The work triangle is the spatial proximity that is both functional and aesthetically pleasing between the sink, refrigerator, range, and everything in between.
 The work triangle should make storing, preparing, cooking, and cleaning your meals easier.
 No matter how beautiful the selections in the kitchen area, if the work triangle is off the space won’t function as it needs to.

 2. Foregoing Custom Cabinets

 As a custom cabinet shop we are most passionate about high quality, custom cabinetry.
 Well made cabinetry can outlive you, especially your time in your home.
 We respect every renovation has a budget, and are passionate that permanent fixtures like cabinetry are an investment piece.
 Custom cabinets will maximize your space to the eighth of an inch and provide custom features like rollouts, dividers, and organizers.